HIPAA Compliance Checklist: Everything You Need to Know In 2023!

 Staff training and education on compliance matters

 Establishing and enforcing disciplinary guidelines for non‐compliance

 Investigations into possible detected breaches and taking remedial actions

 HIPAA Compliance & Cloud Services

 The migration from paper records to electronic records was one big change covered entities underwent between the enactment of HITECH in 2009 and today.
-Currently, we are experiencing the next wave of change, and that is the migration to the cloud – further accelerated by the ongoing worldwide Covid-19 crisis.
+Currently, we are experiencing the next wave of change, and that is the migration to the cloud (which was further accelerated by the worldwide Covid-19 crisis).